Skip ahead >>

 You can also find the community visualizations made by other members in the Community Visualizations gallery, and use them in your reports however you please.

-The experience of using Google Data Studio is made even better by the wide range of visualizations available in the tool.
+The experience of using Google Looker Studio is made even better by the wide range of visualizations available in the tool.
 You can take your pick from both the built-in visualizations and the graphical elements created by other users through Community Visualizations.
-Below you will find the list of community visualizations that are published on Data Studio Gallery:
+Below you will find the list of community visualizations that are published on Looker Studio Gallery:

 Community visualization examples